Modified on June 4, 2014

 Section 1.
 Name.

-The name of this organization shall be IABC/Phoenix, a not for profit organization.
-IABC/Phoenix shall be affiliated with the International Association of Business Communicators (IABC).
+The name of this organization shall be IABC Phoenix.
+IABC Phoenix is a chapter of the International Association of Business Communicators (IABC).

 Section 2.
 Location.

-The geographical area served by IABC/Phoenix shall include the Metropolitan Phoenix area, as well as other areas in the State of Arizona where no IABC chapter has been established.
+The geographical area served by IABC Phoenix shall include the Metropolitan Phoenix area, as well as other areas in the State of Arizona where no other IABC chapter is active.

 Article 2.
 Mission